tektoncd/community/process.md

 ### Goals of a postmortem

-The goal of a postmortem is NOT to identify people to blame for a problem.
+The goal of a postmortem is to identify opportunities to remove human error from our systems.
-We use postmortems to identify opportunities to remove human error from our systems.
+While we do seek to identify root causes of technical and human failures, assigning blame for a problem is an antipattern that should be avoided.

 Postmortems should cover:
 - How we will investigate and repair the existing incident?
 - How can we detect similar incidents in the future more quickly?